kubevirt/community/design-proposals/enhancements.md

 In this proposal we are proposing to change the process and shape them around SIGs.
-At the heart this proposal is requiring
+At its core, this proposal requires:

 1. designs to be sponsored by a SIG
-2. to make a SIG responsible for the design process (reviews of design, code, documentation)
+2. to make one SIG responsible for the design process (reviews of design, code, documentation)
-3. to make a SIG responsible for managing the design process (collaboration with other SIGs as needed)
+3. to make one SIG responsible for managing the design process (collaboration with other SIGs as needed)
-4. to make a SIG owning the feature once it has been merged.
-The SIG is responsible for maintaing, fixing, running, everything it.
+4. to make one SIG to own the feature once it has been merged.
+The SIG is responsible for maintaining, fixing, running, _everything-it_.

 This has a few effects - see the following Goals section.